004Ajay/Marks2CSV_S6_Mini_Project/README.md

 ## Problem & Solution

-* The Problem - Our teachers of SJCET Palai are wasting a good amount of their time entering marks scored by students on individual questions in an exam to excel sheets.
+* The Problem - Our teachers of SJCET Palai were spending a good amount of time entering marks scored by students on individual questions in an exam to excel sheets.

-* The Solution - We need to automate the task of entering the marks, for that we use a combination of detection, extraction & recognition algorithms
+* The Solution - An automated system for entering the marks, where we make use of detection, extraction, and arrangement algorithms on the front page of answer sheets.

 ---